8 Reasons Why DIY Wills May Not Be Appropriate For Everyone

 The wording of your Will must be specific.
 Even what could appear to be minor errors in the wording can render your entire Will invalid.
 Experienced Wills specialists can advise you on these specifics, ensuring that nothing is missed.

-If you are not married to your partner and your Will is invalid, they can end up with nothing or may have to bring legal action against your estate in order to get anything.
+If you are not married to your partner and your Will is invalid, they can end up with nothing or may have to bring legal action against your Estate in order to get anything.
 If you are married and you or your spouse have dependents from previous relationships, this can further complicate matters.
 Having jointly owned property or a share in a business can also cause issues which may be avoided provided you receive the right legal advice.

-If your circumstances change, your will must be amended properly if you want to reflect those changes in your Will so that they are legally valid.
-Whilst DIY Wills may appeal on the basis of affordability, their true costs may be far greater unless they are properly conceived and formulated with the support of legally qualified professionals.
+If your circumstances change, your Will must be amended properly if you want to reflect those changes in your Will so that they are legally valid.
+Whilst DIY Wills may appeal on the basis of price, their true costs may be far greater unless they are properly conceived and formulated with the support of legally qualified professionals.